Thompson Twins: Early days

-In 1977, the original Thompson Twins line-up consisted of Tom Bailey (born 18 January 1956, Halifax, West Yorkshire) on bass guitar and vocals, Pete Dodd on guitar and vocals, John Roog on guitar, and Jon Podgorski (known as "Pod") on drums.
-Dodd and Roog first met when they were both 13 years old.
+In 1977, the original Thompson Twins line-up consisted of Tom Bailey on bass guitar and vocals, Pete Dodd on guitar and vocals, John Roog on guitar, and Jon Podgorski (known as "Pod") on drums.

-Arriving in London with very little money, they lived as squatters in Lillieshall Road, Clapham.
-Future Thompson Twins member Alannah Currie (born 20 September 1957, Auckland, New Zealand) lived in another squat in the same street, which is how she met Bailey.
-In this house they found an illegal way of accessing electricity from the house next door.
-Bailey described them, laughingly, as having been "spongers" at the time, for they were living on very little money, and scavenging everything they could lay their hands on.
-He even said that the only instruments they had were bought, or had been stolen or borrowed.
-Dodd managed to get a council flat not far away.
+Arriving in London with little money, they lived as squatters in Lillieshall Road, Clapham.
+Future Thompson Twins member Alannah Currie lived in another squat in the same street, which is how she met Bailey.
 Their roadie at that time was John Hade, who lived in the same house, and who later became their manager.

 As Podgorski had decided to stay in the north, the group auditioned for drummers at the Point Studio in Victoria, London.
 Andrew Edge joined them on drums for 18 months, and went on to join Savage Progress, who later toured with the Thompson Twins as the support act on the band's 1984 UK tour.

 In 1980, the band (now consisting of Bailey, Dodd, Roog and drummer Chris Bell, who had replaced Edge the previous year) released their first single, "Squares and Triangles", on their own Dirty Discs label.
 A follow-up single, "She's in Love with Mystery", was issued later that year.